02 December 2024

 She played another ‘loose girl’ in Arzt ohne Gewissen/Doctor Without Scruples (Falk Harnack, 1959), she was a teenage delinquent in Der Jugendrichter/The Judge and the Sinner (Paul Verhoeven, 1959) opposite Heinz Rühmann, and she seduced the father (Rudolf Prack) of her friend in Die junge Sünderin/The Young Sinner (Rudolf Jugert, 1960).

 In 1959 she finished her acting training and had her first stage roles in München (Munich).
 From then on, she regularly appeared on stage.
 In 1959, she married boyfriend and fellow actor from Die Halbstarken, Karl Heinz Gaffkus, with whom she has a son, Thomas.
 They divorced two years later, and Baal married in 1962 with actor Helmuth Lohner.
-In 1967 their daughter Therese Lohner was born, who is now an actress too.
+In 1967 their daughter Therese Lohner was born, who became an actress too.

 Karin Baal in Die Halbstarken (1956)